ALL-STAR GAMES: 1934, 1942 LIGHTS: 1940

 * All those years (and the totals) apply to the Giants; in 1921 and 1922 both the Giants AND the Yankees hosted the World Series here.

 The Polo Grounds belonged in a "freak show," utterly unlike any other baseball stadium ever built.
 Shaped like a bathtub, it was much better suited for football, and indeed both college and pro football games were played there for many years.
 Nevertheless, it was built specifically as a baseball stadium from the very beginning.
 The name is a little misleading, as polo was not played at this particular facility, which was actually the fifth incarnation of a stadium named "Polo Grounds" in upper Manhattan.
 The first "Polo Grounds" (Southeast Diamond) was first used for baseball in 1880, located in a field where polo matches had been played at the north corner of Central Park, a few miles south of the final version.
 The second Polo Grounds (Southwest Diamond) was right next door, but was only used for 13 games in that same year (1883), and some question whether it should even count.
-The third incarnation of the Polo Grounds, a.k.a.
+The third (or some would say second) incarnation of the Polo Grounds, a.k.a.
 "Manhattan Field", was built in 1889, in the lot just to the south of where Polo Grounds IV (a.k.a.
 "Brotherhood Park") was built one year later (1890).
-Like all ballparks back then, it was made entirely of wood, and burned down in early 1911.
+Like all ballparks back then, Polo Grounds IV was made entirely of wood, and burned down in early April 1911.
 Giants' owner John Brush hastily ordered reconstruction of the facility using permanent concrete and steel materials.
 The new stadium (Polo Grounds V) had the same weird overall shape and field dimensions as its predecessor, but with a somewhat higher stadium profile.
 This made it harder for the freeloading fans sitting atop Coogan's Bluff in back to see much of the action on the field.
 This fifth and final version of the Polo Grounds was originally named Brush Stadium, but everybody kept calling it by the old name, which stuck.

 In 1913, two years after the (new) Polo Grounds opened, the American League "Highlanders" changed their name to the "Yankees" and moved in as tenants of the Giants, and stayed there for ten years altogether.
 After the Yankees acquired Babe Ruth from the Red Sox in 1919, they were quickly (and permanently) transformed into a winning dynasty.
 The Giants and the Yankees each won their respective pennants in 1921 and 1922, so both teams called the Polo Grounds "home" during those World Series, a distinction shared only by Sportsman's Park in St. Louis.
 (See the Anomalous stadiums page.)
 Left-handed slugger Babe Ruth loved the short distance to right field at the Polo Grounds, and he was the first player ever to knock a ball over the roof and out of the park there.
 Ruth's consistent pattern of pull-hit homers clearly influenced the design of Yankee Stadium, which was built less than a mile away, on the other side of the Harlem River, in 1923.